NLnetLabs/routinator/source/initialisation.rst

 either stale or failed cryptographic verification, or repositories that are temporarily unavailable.

 From a cold start, this process will take a couple of minutes.
-Subsequent runs will be much faster, because only the changes between the repositories and the local cache need to be processed.
+Subsequent verification runs will be much faster, because only the changes between the repositories and the local cache need to be processed.

 .. code-block:: text